MarneeDear/FAPRS/README.md

 ## DireWolf tips

-Debugging tip:  Use the direwolf "-d n" command line option to print the KISS frames in hexadecimal so we can see what is being sent.
+Debugging tip:  Use the DireWolf "-d n" command line option to print the KISS frames in hexadecimal so we can see what is being sent.

 ```bash
 direwolf -d n